mikeAdamss/tidychef/jupyterbook/how-to-use-this-book.md

 Once you've done this you'll be able to read and understand a large number of recipes and have a solid grasp of this package and its api.
 This should be all you need to get up and running with datachef.

-- Like Chapter 1, [Chapter 2: Intermediate](https://mikeadamss.github.io/datachef/intermediate.html) and the [intermediate examples](https://mikeadamss.github.io/datachef/examples/intermediate/intermediate.html) are also complementary and completing the former should allow you to understand the latter.
-The examples for this section use mostly the tools from basic **but** agains much more compex data, it's worth having a very form handle on the basic examples before you tackle these.
+- Like Chapter 1, [Chapter 2: Intermediate](https://mikeadamss.github.io/datachef/intermediate.html) and the [intermediate examples](https://mikeadamss.github.io/datachef/examples/intermediate/intermediate.html) are also complementary and completing the former should explain anything new you'll encounter in the examples.
+Be aware though, while the examples for this section use mostly the tools from basic its **against much more complex and messy data sources**.
+It's probably wise to take some time and practice what you learnt in [Chapter 1: Basics](https://mikeadamss.github.io/datachef/basics.html) against some data sources of your own before tackling these in earnest.

 I'd consider the above section the final part of the onboarding to full capability with datachef.
 After that it's just practice.